Important Entry Requirement & Application Update

 The course provides a practical, work-related qualification, and you will learn by completing projects and assignments based on realistic workplace situations.
 It develops your knowledge and skills, and helps you to progress into a related career or Higher Education course.
 You will develop skills suitable for many careers, both in the music industry and in other areas.

-- 4 GCSEs at grade C or above, including GCSE Mathematics and English or Welsh (1st Language) at grade C or D
+- 4 GCSEs at grade C or above, including English or Welsh 1st Language and Maths

 The programme will be delivered through a blend of the following: